Money & Business · Guide · Career & Growth

 Continue reading

-- Money & BusinessShould I Build Developer Tools or Consumer Apps?Honest comparison of dev tools vs consumer apps — market size, distribution, time to revenue, defensibility, founder fit.
-Plus internal-vs-commercial and open-source-vs-proprietary decisions.
+- Money & BusinessShould I Build Developer Tools or Consumer Apps?Compare the pros and cons of developer tools versus consumer apps instantly online.
+Explore market size, revenue, and founder fit for free, no download.

-- Money & BusinessConverting Resume Formats: PDF, Word, or Plain Text?Should your resume be PDF, Word, or plain text?
-When ATSes prefer Word, when plain text wins, what recruiters actually open, and the practical workflow for maintaining your resume across formats.
+- Money & BusinessConverting Resume Formats: PDF, Word, or Plain Text?Convert your resume format strategy — PDF, Word, or plain text.
+Learn when ATSes prefer Word and what recruiters open — free online guide, no signup.